Arizona Introduces Bill That Would Allow Residents To Pay Taxes In Bitcoin - Slashdot

 First, the state will probably have to process the payments through an exchange to avoid the Btc / Dollar bounces.
 That's not a huge problem, but one analogous to accepting payments in gold or silver.

 The second issue I see is that payers will have their payment wallet instantly connected to their real identity.
-Payers who are careful about security can probably avoid this, but how many will think their previous Btc transactions will be anonymous after they willingly give the state a connection by an acciden
+Payers who are careful about security can probably avoid this, but how many will think their previous Btc transactions will be anonymous after they willingly give the state a connection by an accidental security lapse?

+I am no Btc expert, so please flay my point if need be.

 Arizona Introduces Bill That Would Allow Residents (Score:1)